Last Updated on

 To travel to Rancho Curisuva, take highway 19 north towards La Paz.
 You will eventually pass the Los Cabos Toll Road that goes to the airport.
 Do not take that road.
 Continue on straight another 12-13 kilometers, and begin slowing down when you see a sign on the left of the highway that says “Cabo Adventures.”
 When you see a sign that reads “Migrino Mini-Super,” turn left off the highway and onto the dirt road.
 It is likely that you might miss it!
 Take the dirt road, past the actual Mini-Super (which is nothing more than a road-side stall), and go all the way to the end of the road before it turns to the right.
 If you are in a basic rental sedan or coupe, this is where you get out!
 You can park on either side of the road; just make sure there is room for other cars to pass if need be.
 From here it is a good 250-300 meter journey through the sand.
 Follow the sand trail to the left and walk straight out to the beach.
 In a 4×4, simply drive the same way and pick your own spot on the edge of the beach, or follow the dirt road right around the perimeter of the beach to the shore next to the small cliff.

 To sum up, Los Cabos truly has more to offer than the typical weekend resort getaway.
 Have an adventure out of the city and experience the real charm of Los Cabos!

 P.S.
 If you need a good hotel room, I stayed at City Express Plus and can recommend it.
 It’s by far the cheapest given the nearly brand-new quality of the place.
-All other hotels in the Los Cabos area can also be checked out here.
+All other hotels near the beaches in Los Cabos can also be checked out here.